 The law permits ex-spouses to modify an earlier divorce agreement to adopt the new rule after it goes into effect in 2019, however if a pre-2019 divorce is not modified, your ‘grandfathered-in’ allowing the payer to continue to deduct payments made and the recipient to pay the taxes on what is received.
 Seek the help of an experienced divorce lawyer to see if a modification is right for your situation.

 The timing of your divorce can impact the amount of spousal maintenance you will receive.
-If you have questions regarding Wisconsin divorce or spousal maintenance, contact Probst Law Offices for a free, half-hour initial consultation with an experienced Milwaukee and Waukesha attorney for child support and spousal maintenance.
+If you have questions regarding Wisconsin divorce or spousal maintenance, contact Probst Law Offices for a free, half-hour initial consultation with an experienced Brookfield and Waukesha attorney for child support and spousal maintenance.
 Call (414) 210-3135 or send us an email.